Skip to content

 Why You Should Care About the Scarcity Mindset | The scarcity mindset has soul-crushing effects: fear, anxiety, depression and disconnection.
 Let’s explore our beliefs of lack and find solutions.

-My partner asks, What’s wrong?
+My partner asks me, What’s wrong?
 But I brush him off to avoid looking needy.
+Self-doubt nags at me and all my energy is up in my head.

 At night, I berate myself for not getting enough done and finally shut my eyes.